dvgis/threebox-es6/docs/Threebox.md

 });
 ```

-After the callback is initiated, the object returned will have the following events already available to listen that enable the UI to behave and react to those.
-You can add these lines below:
+After the callback is initiated, the object returned will have the following events already
+available to listen that enable the UI to behave and react to those.
+You can add these `addEventListener` lines below to `tb.loadObj`:

 ```js
 	tb.loadObj(options, function (model) {